10 Best Lower Body Exercises For Football Players

 Coaching Points

-Be patient with your flexibility.
+Be patient with your wrist flexibility.
 Persistence and working hard on your flexibility will pay off with front squatting.
 Remember to always warm up prior to any lifting session.
 Work on flexibility drills during warm-up sets as well.
-After your session, use cool-down techniques, foam roll, stretch, and hydrate.

 Need an alternative for Front Squats?
 Here are 12 Front Squat alternatives to develop lower body strength.